The Lugubrious Spirit

 Only, it hasn't been a year.
 It's been a few days at best.

 A conservative political commentator in the US was assassinated quite literally in broad daylight three days ago, and the vibes in the country have been INSANE ever since.
 My friends and many others are calling this the "American years of lead", referencing the time period in Italy where political assassinations and terrorism were widespread throughout the countryside.
 Now because I long since purged my socials of people who knew me from grade school, and people naturally saw themselves out when I started posting things they didn't like, I fared better than my other friends.
 Over the past few days, I've seen them tally and point out precisely how many people unfriended them over their reactions to the assassination.
+The discourse surrounding the public murder have made me remember what I mentioned a couple of updates ago, how social media gives us unfiltered access to shitty people.
+And there's no way to prevent it without exposing ourselves to that shittiness in the first place.
+I feel for my friends who lost people they were close with over this, the death of someone who didn't know them and wouldn't have cared if they had died to the gun violence he justified.
+One such friend lives in rural Wisconsin, and because she mocked Kirk's death, she no longer has contact with either of her parents.

 I used to feel scared living in this country, where the violence we imported overseas became normalized through microtransactions of it.
-Mass homelessness, police brutality, lack of healthcare, mass shootings in all places.
+Mass homelessness, police brutality, lack of healthcare, mass shootings in all public places imaginable.
 Now I feel a rift in my consciousness, a void telling me that this violence is not only going to get worse, it'll be part of our daily lives.
-That we need to get used to it as the price we pay for material conditions deteriorating to the point where this type of violence is happening in the first place.
+That we need to get used to it as the price we pay for ignoring the imperialism done in our name abroad.
+For material conditions deteriorating to the point where this type of violence is happening in the first place.
 And I couldn't help but imagine how much worse this is going to be if this happens to someone else more powerful than Kirk.
+I had an outing with friends that I felt was far too short.
+But when I got there, we talked about the assassination and the discourse that happened in the aftermath.
+It was a good conversation, it lifted the heaviness I had been feeling over the past couple days.
+But as a general update, I had a therapy session the day before the murder and it went great!
+I've been feeling much better since I came back from Europe last month, and I've begun looking into sex therapists in my area.
+I'm not sure what will come of it, but it wouldn't hurt to try.

 Anyway, tomorrow I'm going to a concert out of town.
 I bought the ticket back in March, and nearly forgot about the show altogether until I found it while cleaning my room.
 Then on Monday I'm getting my covid-19 and flu shots on the same day, and I'm not looking forward to my arm being dead weight after a few hours.
 But it's a small price to pay for being protected by covid, which would be much more painful than the temporary arm pain.